manuelhe/bogotamayorpoll2015/README.md

 ## Rants

 I know.
 Everything in just one file?
-That's awful, but who cares.
+That's awful but, who cares?.
 A PHP class, the HTML template, the Javascript application, the styles.
-Oh my!
-Someone will hit me in the head with a bat for this thing.